Bare Metal Task Scheduler: ARM Cortex M4 (STM32F407)

 Stack Layout

-What i did is allocate out 1KB per task (4 tasks + 1 idle) and another 1KB for the scheduler, all sitting at the top of SRAM:
+I allocated 1KB per task (4 tasks + 1 idle task) and another 1KB for the scheduler itself, all sitting at the top of SRAM:

-Each task gets its own Process Stack Pointer (PSP).
-The scheduler which runs inside exception handlers uses the Main Stack Pointer (MSP).
-Thread mode code uses PSP, handler mode uses MSP.
-To make the switch you write to the CONTROL register:
+Each task gets its own Process Stack Pointer (PSP), which holds the current top of that task's stack.
+The scheduler, which runs inside exception handlers, uses the Main Stack Pointer (MSP).
+The distinction matters: thread mode code uses PSP, while handler mode uses MSP.
+This separation means the scheduler's stack is completely isolated from the tasks it manages.
+To switch to PSP in thread mode, you write to the CONTROL register:

 MOV R0, #0x02